These Tiny Blood Vessels Transport Absorbed Nutrients

 Capillary Density

 Capillary density, or the number of capillaries per unit volume of tissue, is another important determinant of nutrient delivery.
-Tissues with high metabolic demands, such as muscle and brain, have high capillary densities to ensure adequate nutrient supply.
+In real terms, tissues with high metabolic demands, such as muscle and brain, have high capillary densities to ensure adequate nutrient supply.
 Capillary density can be increased by angiogenesis, the formation of new blood vessels, in response to chronic hypoxia or increased metabolic demand.

 Capillary Permeability